kahlan/kahlan/docs/README.md

 ## <a name="monkey-patching"></a>6 - Monkey Patching

-To enable **Monkey Patching** add the following `use` statement in the top of your specs:
+To enable **Monkey Patching**, add the following `use` statement in the top of your specs:

 ```php
 use kahlan\plugin\Monkey;
 ```

-Monkey Patching allows replacement of core functions & classes which can't be stubbed like `time()`, `DateTime` or `MongoId` for example.
+Monkey Patching allows replacement of core functions and classes that can't be stubbed, for example `[time()](http://php.net/manual/en/function.time.php)`, `[DateTime](http://php.net/manual/en/class.datetime.php)` or `[MongoId](http://php.net/manual/en/class.mongoid.php)` for example.

-With Kahlan you can patch anything you want using `Monkey::patch()`.
+With Kahlan, you can patch anything you want using `Monkey::patch()`!

-For example I have the following class which needs to be patched:
+For example, I have the following class which needs to be patched:

 ```php
 namespace kahlan\monkey;